 Examples of Websites Powered by RSS Feeds

 I’ve spent a lot of time telling you how RSS feeds can still benefit your website.
-But I think the best way to really cement this point is to showcase some websites who are successfully using RSS feeds in a variety of interesting ways.
+But I think the best way to really cement this point is to showcase some websites that are successfully using RSS feeds in a variety of interesting ways.

 Here are a few examples of sites using RSS feeds in creative ways: